Report from the 1902 Stanley Show

 1904 Parts could be used by other firms to produce machines using Minerva engines.

 1910 Entry into market with single model that remained as standard - reflecting quality of materials and design.
 First model had vertically-mounted 3.5hp engine, chain-driven magneto, sprung forks and excellent finish.
-Within six months from their launching, BSA"s were selling well.
-The machines were easily distinguishable among rival makes by their yellow and green painted tanks.
+Within six months from their launching, BSA's were selling well.
+The machines were easily distinguishable from rival makes by their yellow and green painted tanks.
 A TT rear-hub, two-speed model was soon added.
-Until well into the 1930s, various models were added, adapted or discontinued.

 1915 There was a choice between the 85x88 3.5hp model and the 85x98 4.25hp model.
 This latter machine was offered as being especially suitable for sidecar work.
 It also had the three-speed BSA gearbox with foot controlled clutch that was introduced in 1914 and a double barrel BSA carburettor.
 Both models could be had in chain-cum-belt version or in all chain drive with encased chains, which made the machine three pounds and five shillings more expensive.